Robert Beltran: Career

 Beltran has collaborated with amateur actors in performing plays and scenes of plays of William Shakespeare.
-He produced and starred in a Los Angeles production of "The Big Knife" by Clifford Odets, a play which explores the Hollywood environment under the big studio system of the 1940s.
+He produced and starred in a Los Angeles production of The Big Knife by Clifford Odets, a play which explores the Hollywood environment under the big studio system of the 1940s.

-In May 2009, Beltran played the dual roles of Don Fermin and Older Eusebio in the American Conservatory Theaters staging of José Rivera's Boleros for the Disenchanted.
+In May 2009, Beltran played the dual roles of Don Fermin and Older Eusebio in the American Conservatory Theater's staging of José Rivera's Boleros for the Disenchanted.
 He had the recurring role of Jerry Flute in Seasons 3 and 4 of HBO's Big Love.